 ‘PS, I love you’ is all about thinking creatively, not simply thinking critically.
 In your writing, always think to be productive, not counter-productive.
 Think to be constructive, not destructive.
 At the very least, think to be inventive, but not invective.

 In the arts or sciences, working in any mass medium, your greatest contribution to society is your thinking, which is ultimately reflected in your essay, editorial, commentary, column, blog.
-The writer’s fate is writing; this writer’s faith is writing the best.Explore posts in the same categories: creative thinking, Creative Writing, new mantra for creative thinking, writing focus, writing theme, writing theory
+The writer’s fate is writing; this writer’s faith is writing the best.creative thinking, Creative Writing, new mantra for creative thinking, writing focus, writing theme, writing theory